kigero/rules_haxe/README.md

 Windows is a bit of a pain; you'll need symlink support as described in the [Bazel docs](https://docs.bazel.build/versions/master/windows.html#enable-symlink-support), as well as some variables passed through from the shell.
 At a minimum your .bazelrc or command line flags should have the following:

 ```
 startup --windows_enable_symlinks
 build --enable_runfiles --action_env=ComSpec --action_env=USERPROFILE
 test --action_env=ComSpec --action_env=USERPROFILE
 ```

 Unfortunately the variable specified in `--action_env` is case sensitive; if you have a few different environments that provide an environment variable in different cases (e.g. CMD vs Cygin) it appears you can just pass the parameter twice in the .bazelrc.
+If you need to use a proxy, you should also add `--action_env=HTTP_PROXY --action_env=HTTPS_PROXY` and set those variables accordingly.

 # Rule Documentation